cornellius-gp/gpytorch/README.md

 ```bash
 yay -S python-gpytorch
 ```
-To discuss any issues related to this package refer to the comments section of [`python-gpytorch`](https://aur.archlinux.org/packages/python-gpytorch/).
+To discuss any issues related to this AUR package refer to the comments section of [`python-gpytorch`](https://aur.archlinux.org/packages/python-gpytorch/).

 ## Citing Us